Follow TV Tropes

 • The Hero: The identity of Kamen Rider Kiva, who reluctantly battles Fangires.

-• Hero with Bad Publicity: Before the Blue Sky Group finds out his true identity, they revere him as a monster.
-When all this time, what he does is simply killing Fangires.
-It's justified as he share the same name with the other Kiva.
+• Hero with Bad Publicity: Before the Blue Sky Group finds out his true identity, they deemed Kamen Rider Kiva as a monster.
+It's justified as he is technically the successor to King/Dark Kiva.

 • Her Heart Will Go On: Mio encourages Wataru to live on after her death, and, as indicated by the epilogue, in the future, Wataru has a son with an unknown woman.